kumarh1982/grpc-store/description.md

   - In this project, you are going to implement major chunks of a simple distributed service using [grpc](http://www.grpc.io).
   - Learnings from this project will also help you in the next project as you will become familiar with grpc and multithreading with threadpool.
-  - This is going to be a short project(`2 weeks`) so that you can devote more time to the next project.
+  - This is going to be a short project so that you can devote more time to the next project.
-  - Due date: `Nov 6, 2017`

 ### Overview
   - You are going to build a store (You can think of Amazon Store!), which receives requests from different users, querying the prices offered by the different registered vendors.